-Regardless of caseload at any level or site, nothing precludes a special education teacher from requesting a review of the impact and/or equity of higher needs students in a given group, class, or the composition of a group or class.

-To facilitate this review, the impacted special education teacher shall bring their concern(s) to the appropriate administrator.
-The teacher and the administrator shall utilize the solution-based leadership process to seek solutions within ten (10) working days.
+- a.
+Regardless of caseload at any level or site, nothing precludes a special education teacher from requesting a review of the impact and/or equity of higher needs students in a given group, class, or the composition of a group or class. - b.
+To facilitate this review, the impacted special education teacher and/or SSP employee shall bring their concern(s) to their appropriate administrator.
+The special educator and the administrator shall utilize the Solutions-Based Leadership process to seek solutions within ten (10) working days.
 The special education teacher shall provide a written explanation of the concern, pertinent information about the hardship for the teacher and/or the students, and suggested outcomes for the review.

 Possible relief may include: para-educator time, additional materials, clerical assistance, release time, consultation, professional development, and additional support for higher needs students, reallocation of caseload, or other suggestions.
-If the administrator is unable to grant relief for the teacher, the administrator can contact the appropriate district-level department with requests for assistance.